AhmedHShaker/AV-Drone-Delivery/README.md

 # AV-Drone-Delivery
-This project simulates a drone delivery system that uses an underlying car-sharing Autonomous Vehicle (AV) infrastructure as intermediate transport to perform out-of-range deliveries.
+This project is all about simulating a drone delivery system that partners up with car-sharing Autonomous Vehicles (AVs) to tackle out-of-range deliveries.

-## Model
+## The Setup
-The car-sharing AV system performs trips that are generated randomly and operates in an 80-by-80 kilometer grid, where each square cell has a length of 1 kilometer.
-The AVs are assumed to travel at a constant speed and require one time step to move from one cell to another.

-The drone starts its journey from the depot and flies to delivery points to complete orders.
-Since the drone is limited by a maximum flight time, it can temporarily ride on top of AVs to move closer to out-of-range delivery locations.
-After the order is delivered, the drone returns to the depot to swap its depleted battery.
+* **Grid Structure:** In this project, we operate within an 80x80 kilometer grid, where each square corresponds to a distance of 1 kilometer.
+* **Autonomous Vehicles (AVs):** Our fleet of AVs traverses this grid, maintaining a constant speed, advancing one cell per time step, and executing trips generated randomly.
+* **Drones:** Now, the exciting part is the drones.
+They start their journey from a base depot, fly to delivery spots, and drop off packages.
+But here's the twist: drones can only fly for a limited time before needing to recharge.
+To get around this, they can hop on an AV to get closer to deliveries that are far away.
+After each delivery, they return to the depot for a recharge.

-## Simulation
+## The Simulation
-The drone's route from origin to destination is made up of a combination of multiple moves.
-There are three possible moves:
+Let's talk strategy.
+The drone's route consists of three types of moves:
-1) Move to the destination (delivery point or depot)
+* Flying to the destination (delivery point or depot)
-2) Move to an AV
+* Catching a ride on an AV
-3) Stay idle
+* Stay idle

-While the drone is not flying, it is required to perform a move during every time step.
-For example, if the drone is on top of an AV it might remain idle for a couple of time steps until it is close enough to the destination.
+When the drone isn't airborne, it has to make a move during each time step.
+For instance, if it's riding on an AV, it might stay idle for a bit until it gets closer to its destination.

-The objective is to minimize the number of time steps required to complete all deliveries.
-Hence, a stochastic hill climbing algorithm is implemented to iteratively make changes to the moves in a solution until a near-optimal solution is achieved.
+Our goal is simple: minimize the number of time steps needed to wrap up all deliveries.
+That's where our stochastic hill climbing algorithm comes into play.
+It tweaks our delivery plan to get us as close as possible to an optimal solution.

 ## Getting Started
+Ready to dive in?
+Follow these steps:
-1) Download the repository
+1) Clone the repository.
-2) OPTIONAL: Change the default values in ```Constants.py```
+2) If you're feeling adventurous, tweak the default settings in ```Constants.py```.
-3) Run ```sim.py``` to start the simulation
+3) Start the simulation by running ```simulation.py```.

+Have fun exploring and experimenting with the AV-Drone-Delivery system! 📦🚗🚁